DDriggs00/mavlinkinterface/docs/active/dive.md

 depth (float):
 > The distance to dive in meters.
-> In relative mode, negative numbers can be used to rise.
+> Negative numbers indicate an increase in depth.

 ## Return Values